-Zak Tilley is a Northern Territory-based artist concerned with how one relates and identifies with the natural environment, the Australian native flora, fauna and landscape.
+Zak Tilley is an artist who works on the unceded lands of the Arrernte people in the Northern Territory.
+His practice is concerned with how one relates and identifies with the natural environment, and specifically the Australian Landscape, through a settler lens.

-“Central Australia has had a philosophical impact on my art practice.
-It has made me question my intent and sensitivity when painting.
-Over time my paintings have become more critical of my relationship with the landscape; consciously navigating the complexities around it – I explore a land which has a history of neglect, abuse and cultural removal from its traditional owners and custodians, this is intertwined with my settler heritage.”
+Over time my paintings have become more critical of my relationship with the landscape; consciously navigating the complexities around it – I explore a land which has a history of neglect, abuse and cultural removal from its traditional owners and custodians, this is intertwined with my settler heritage.